curtiszimmerman/iirc/README.md

 IIRC was built with a purpose in mind: Hooking an API into IRC for notifications.
 CI/CD service IRC notifications can be pretty spammy, and also lacking in depth, functionality, and customization.
-IIRC was created to solve this (almost nitpicky) problem.
+IIRC was created to solve this (nitpicky, minor) problem.
 Simply pull IIRC into any web server and you've got an instant webhook for ultra customizable notifications.
 IIRC uses Node's built-in modules, so there's no need to worry about code bloat.